Frequently Asked Questions

 What is the Boston Theological Institute (BTI)?

-area, including Boston University, Harvard, and Boston College.
+area, including Boston University, Harvard Divinity, and Boston College.
 The consortium opens up a wide range of specialty courses not available at Gordon-Conwell and grants cross-registration privileges and inter-library exchanges.
 BTI courses generally fulfill elective options at the seminary, but can also fulfill core degree requirements.
 For more information on the BTI, click here.

 What are the institutional policies concerning campus security?